Mississippi News

 Girlfriend of man convicted killing two near Hal’s St. Paddy’s Parade pleads guilty

 SUMMARY: Jenny Lukens, the girlfriend of Jordan Cummins, who was convicted of killing two people during the Hal’s St. Paddy’s Parade in March 2023, pleaded guilty to hindering prosecution.
-She was sentenced on September 16, 2024, to 10 years, with six years suspended and four served under house arrest.
-Lukens admitted to misleading police to help Cummins, who received a life sentence for two counts of first-degree murder on June 24, 2024.
+She was on September 16, 2024, to 10 years, with six years suspended and four served under house arrest.
+Lukens admitted to misleading to Cummins, who received a sentence for two counts of first-degree murder on June 24, 2024.
 During the trial, she testified that she was not physically assaulted by Cummins, despite inconsistencies in her story.

 The post Girlfriend of man convicted killing two near Hal’s St. Paddy’s Parade pleads guilty appeared first on www.wjtv.com